 Cutting food waste without becoming rigid

 Conclusion: Cutting food waste doesn't have to feel like a burden.
-Small gestures, repeated week after week, transform both your bin and your bills.
-You eat better, spend less, and show more respect for the planet's resources.
-Start with our zero-waste kitchen guide for practical changes.
+Small gestures — observe, list-shop, fridge-cleanout meal, learn DLC vs DDM, use Too Good To Go as a substitute — repeated week after week, halve both your bin and your grocery bill.
+You eat better, spend less, and stay on the right side of the loi AGEC bio-waste rules without thinking about it.
+Start with our zero-waste kitchen guide for the practical setup that supports all this.

 About the author: